CHILD THERAPY SAN DIEGO

-I am a native of the beautiful city of Rio de Janeiro, Brazil.
-There I received my 4 years Bachelor's degree in Psychology in the year of 1996.
+I am native of the beautiful city of Rio de Janeiro, Brazil.
+There I received my Bachelor's degree in Psychology in the year of 1996.
 I followed a rigorous psychoanalytic training while working with adults, children and families in private practice, outpatient and inpatient clinics, as well as in residential settings.

 After moving to the U.S in 2001, and deciding to embrace this country as mine, I worked as a volunteer at the San Diego Hospice and Palliative Care offering emotional support to hospice patient and their families.
 I subsequently earned a Master’s Degree in Psychology and a license to practice Psychotherapy in California.

 I started my career in San Diego working as a therapist in the inpatient unit of a Psychiatric hospital, while simultaneously working at a non-profit agency partnered with the Child Welfare Services (CWS).

 I had the privilege of working for this agency for five years in several positions such as Therapist, Parenting Educator, and Clinical Supervisor to psychotherapy Interns and Trainees.

 As my passion for working with children grew stronger over the past decades I decided to open a Private Practice dedicated exclusively to children and adolescents.
 Since the work with children differs from the traditional "talk therapy" utilized with adults I decided to learn about Play Therapy.
-After additional years of specialized training in the field of Play Therapy with children and adolescents I became a Registered Play Therapist (RPT) and later on a Play Therapy Supervisor (RPT-S).
+Following additional years of specialized training in the field of Play Therapy with children and adolescents I became a Registered Play Therapist (RPT) and later on a Play Therapy Supervisor (RPT-S).

-My experience as a Play Therapist allows me to speak the children's "natural language": Play and to have access to their creative minds, worries, unique perceptions and fantasies - all of that in a gentle, and efficient manner.
+My experience as a Play Therapist allows me to speak the children's natural language: PLAY and to access their fantasies, worries, and unique perceptions of themselves and the world., in a gentle, and efficient manner.

 Those include interventions from the fields of Expressive Arts such as writing, drama and puppets and Art Therapy such as drawing, painting, collage and sculpting.

-All learned theory is put in practice with the objective of enhancing the client's sense of well-being and the establishment of a higher level of functioning, meaning ... less stress and more quality of life!
+All learned theory is put in practice with the objective of enhancing the client's sense of well-being and the establishment of a higher level of functioning, meaning less stress and more quality of life.